syncthing/docs/specs/bep-v1.rst

     /                                                               /
     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 The length word is 4 bytes in network byte order (BE).
-It indicates the length of the following message.
 The Message is in protocol buffer format with the following schema:

 .. code-block:: proto